debug-ito/greskell/README.md

 ## Graph structure types

-Graph structure interfaces in Gremlin are represented as type-classes.
+Graph structure interfaces in Gremlin are represented as type-classes in greskell.
 We have `Element`, `Vertex`, `Edge` and `Property` type-classes for the interfaces of the same name.

 The reason why we use type-classes is that it allows you to define your own data types as a graph structure.
 See ["Make your own graph structure types"](#make-your-own-graph-structure-types) below in detail.